 This tower was struck by lightning in 1731, particularly the spire (Dallaway II(1) p242).
 Despite repairs, the remainder fell in 1746, destroying much of the nave, though not, fortunately, the arcade.
-The rest of the nave was rebuilt in 1754 by J Battcock, a local mason, (WSRO Par 188/4/7) for £1625 (Lower I p187) and Quartermain shows it with large plain round-headed south windows.
+The rest of the nave was rebuilt in 1754 by J Battcock, a local mason, (WSRO Par 188/4/7) for £1625 (Lower I p187) and Quartermain shows large plain round-headed south windows.
 Battcock also built the present tower with round-headed openings, flat rustications, a plain parapet and a pyramid.
 The Sharpe Collection drawing (1805) shows the north aisle has changed little, except for the removal of clumsy buttresses at its west end.

 In 1872 C E Giles extended the chancel (ibid Par 188/4/3) by 9 ft with new east triplets of trefoiled lancets there and in the north chapel.
 Unusually, the rere-arches of the side-windows are faced with knapped flint.
 Giles’s partner R Gane in 1876 (ibid Par 188/4/17) added a new south aisle, copying the north arcade, and removed the gallery of 1842.
 This created in effect a hall church, with nave and aisles of the same height.
 All roofs appear to be of this time (that of the south aisle is boarded) and the total cost of the work was £4500 (KD 1899).
 A proposal then to extend the west end, including the rebuilding of the tower, was not carried out.
 As the tower arch and west window were replaced during the ensuing work, the proposal was evidently abandoned quickly.
 The chancel arch was again replaced in 1928 (1), but resembles its predecessor of 1842.
 T F Ford and Harkess added a vestry south of the chancel in 1933 (WSRO Par 188/4/27) and J L Denman did work in 1960 and in 1969-70, when he remodelled the north chapel (BAL/MSS DeJ/8/1).